kedacore/keda/tests/README.md

 /run-e2e azure
 ```

-This regex will be evaluated by the golang script, so it has to be written in a golang compliance way
+This regex will be evaluated by the golang script, so it has to be written in a golang compliance way.